-There is another “Abendliches Picknick” (evening picnic) by the same hosts on Saturday, MAY 14th, from 4 pm – 9 pm in the same location, as well as a Romantic Dance Night (Romantische Tanznacht) on Monday from 10 pm at Bornische Straße 158.
+There is another “Abendliches Picknick” (evening picnic) by the same hosts on Saturday, June 3, from 4 pm – 9 pm in the same location, as well as a Romantic Dance Night (Romantische Tanznacht) on Monday, June 5th from 10 pm at Bornaische Straße 158.
 More info here.

 Glitter + Trauma Queer Wave Party

 “Indie boys, gothic girls and sissy punks” can dance the night away to old school wave, post punk, synth pop and Indietronics tunes at the „Queer Wave Party“ at Westwerk on Saturday.

 Originally from Mexico City, this project hosts regular parties in Berlin – and one in Leipzig during WGT.
 Several DJs present old and new Gothic Rock, Post Punk, Death Rock, Cold Wave, Obscure 80’s, Dark Synth on two dance floors.

 Friday, June 2, 11 pm, Elipamanoke, Markranstädter Str.
 4, free admission with WGT wristband or entry fee.
 More on their Facebook Event Page.